Liturgical Music

 Praise to you, Lord Jesus Christ, King of endless glory

-I am the light of the world, says the Lord;
+I am the resurrection and the life, says the Lord;

 Praise to you, Lord Jesus Christ, King of endless glory